taustation-fan/players-guide/README.md

 * You can buy a 3-day VIP pack every 7 days at the Market, for 290 bonds
 * You can find VIP packs in the ruins
 * Sometimes, the random reward for discreet work can be a VIP pack

+You can also sell VIP packs on the Public Market, for around 10,000 credits per day of VIP.

 ## Travel